phoenixframework/phoenix/guides/plug.md

 ## Where to plug

-The endpoint, router, and controllers in Phoenix accept plugs declarations.
-In the endpoint, we did:
+The endpoint, router, and controllers in Phoenix accept plugs.

+### Endpoint plugs

+Endpoints organize all the plugs common to every request, and apply them before dispatching into the router with its custom pipelines.
+We added a plug to the endpoint like this:

 ```elixir
 defmodule HelloWeb.Endpoint do